 Day Trip to Singapore Zoo

-No childhood is complete without a visit to our Singapore Zoo.
-I can’t say enough how proud I am of Singapore Zoo.
+No childhood is complete without a visit to the Zoo.
+Singapore Zoo is one of the top-rated zoo in the world and I can’t say enough how proud I am.
 Not because it is one of the best zoo in Asia nor the variety of animals that you get to see.
 But because you know the animals are well-cared for, and our zookeepers really love their animals.
-Not forgetting how the passing of our iconic Ah Meng in 2008 has left the country mourning and when our beloved Inuka left us for a better place.
+I still remember how the passing of our iconic Ah Meng in 2008 and when our beloved Inuka left us for a better place, has left the country mourning.

-It is the one Zoo, I am certainly excited to bring my kids to, because she gets to see the kind of respect that animals deserves, despite being in a Zoo and not in the wild.
+It is the one Zoo, I am certainly excited to bring my kids to, because they get to see the kind of respect that animals deserves, despite being in a Zoo and not in the wild.
 So when Baby E asked to go to the Zoo, we happily obliged.

-While Singapore Zoo is not huge, compared to some other zoos in Asia, there are plenty of shows and activities always going on!
+Singapore Zoo is not huge, compared to some other zoos in Asia.
+But there are plenty of shows and activities always going on!
 Read on for our day adventures on how to best enjoy your day in the Zoo.

 Jungle Breakfast with Wildlife

-And since it is Baby E’s birthday, we decided to indulge her with a Jungle Breakfast with Wildlife!
-It is a unique way of having your day started at the Zoo, with an international buffet spread, and getting up close with their star animal: the Orangutans.
+As it is Baby E’s birthday, we decided to indulge her with a Jungle Breakfast with Wildlife!
+It is a unique way of getting your day started at the Zoo, with an international buffet spread, and getting up close with their star animal: the Orangutans.